Brewer's Yeast (Hansen CBS 5926) (SACCHAROMYCES BOULARDII) Overview Information

 How does it work?

 Saccharomyces boulardii is called a "probiotic," a friendly organism that helps to fight off disease-causing organisms in the gut such as bacteria and yeast.

 - Diarrhea associated with antibiotics.
 Most research shows that taking Saccharomyces boulardii can prevent diarrhea caused by taking antibiotics.

 - Diarrhea.
 Most research shows that Saccharomyces boulardii can prevent diarrhea in people with feeding tubes.
 It also appears to help treat diarrhea in infants and children.

 Possibly Effective for:

 - Crohn's disease.
-There is some evidence that Saccharomyces boulardii combined with mesalamine can help people with Crohn’s disease stay in remission longer.
+Early research shows that Saccharomyces boulardii combined with mesalamine can help people with Crohn’s disease stay in remission longer.
 Remission is a period of time during which symptoms of disease are controlled.
 Taking Saccharomyces boulardii also seems to reduce the number of bowel movements in people with Crohn’s disease.

-- Preventing yeast infections in the digestive tract of patients with cystic fibrosis.
+- Cystic fibrosis.
+Early research shows that taking Saccharomyces boulardii by mouth does not seem to reduce yeast infections in the digestive tract of people with cystic fibrosis.